w3c/wai-easy-checks/content/transcripts.md

 {% include box.html type="end" %}
 {:/}

-## Who depends on Transcripts?

-People who are Deaf, are hard of hearing, or have difficulty processing auditory information use basic transcripts.

-People who are deafblind (both deaf and blind) need descriptive transcripts to understand audio and video content.

-People who process text information better than they process audio and video information also use descriptive transcripts.
+## Why are Transcripts important?

+Transcripts are important for people who are deafblind to understand a video.
+Screen reader users may also prefer the transcript over listening to the audio of the video.

 ## Checking Transcripts